-It’s a myth that healthy eating is pricey.
-While there are some ingredients that are outrageously expensive, those are often concentrated powders, fancy superfoods or niche items for specialty diets such as Paleo or keto.
+Healthy eating doesn’t have to be pricey.
+While there are some ingredients that are outrageously expensive, those are often concentrated powders, fancy superfoods, or niche items for special diets such as Paleo or keto.
 However, when you seek out basic whole ingredients, there are many budget-friendly foods that will give you bang for your buck and bite.
 These are our favourite healthiest budget-friendly foods, which you can use to make a variety of low-cost meals and snacks.
 They are lower in cost but provide you with a multitude of nutritional benefits to support good health and resilience.

 Healthiest Budget-Friendly Foods